285714/cs655-pw-cracker/README.md

 Website: http://pcvm1-22.geni.it.cornell.edu:8080

 Repo is cloned to /home/cs655-pw-cracker and start.sh is always running.
 Update by running install.sh.
+Restart with 'sudo systemctl restart cs655'

 ## Update 02/12